Giuliani claims Trump 'a genius' for not paying taxes

 "The reality is, this is part of our tax code.
 The man's a genius.
 He knows how to operate the tax code to the benefit of the people he's serving," the former New York City mayor told CNN's Jake Tapper on "State of the Union."

+Throughout the contentious interview, Tapper repeatedly pressed Giuliani on his claims that Trump was a "genius" and a good businessman based on The New York Times reporting.

+"I think that there are a lot of very, very successful businessmen and women who pay federal income taxes and don't look for every single opportunity there is to avoid paying them," Tapper said at one point.

-The New York Times reported Saturday that Trump reported a loss of $916 million on his 1995 taxes -- which, tax experts said, which would have allowed Trump to avoid paying income taxes for a period of 18 years.
+The New York Times reported Saturday that Trump reported a loss of $916 million on his 1995 tax records -- which, tax experts said, would have allowed Trump to avoid paying income taxes for a period of 18 years.

 The paper did not look at his federal return.
 It obtained one page of his New York State resident income tax return as well as the first page of New Jersey and Connecticut nonresident returns.